Mindaugas-Jacionis/parcel-starter/Readme.md

 ### Commands

-- `npm run dev` or `yarn dev` - starts development server.
+- `npm run dev` or `yarn develop` - starts development server.
 Development build is served and can be accessed via [http://localhost:1234](http://localhost:1234).
   Output can be seen in `/dist` directory.
 - `npm run build` or `yarn build` - build production version of the app.
 This can be then deployed to production server.
   Output can be seen in `/build` directory.